 (CMORPH – CMORPHmin)/(( – CMORPHmin) – CMORPHmin) (3)

 In equation (3) we replaced the maximum CMORPH anomaly value by the negative minimum CMORPH anomaly value.
-This in turn normalizes the CMORPH anomaly values so as to not have the index itself be driven into lower numbers because of outlier maximum values in the CMORPH anomaly data.
-After applying this change to the DSI we again chose to statistically analysis how well the new DSI correlated with the PAW data.
+This in turn normalizes the CMORPH anomaly values.
+After applying this change to the DSI we again chose to statistically analyz3 how well the new DSI correlated with the PAW data.

-The second issue we focused on in this term was giving the DSI the ability to show how the individual components of the DSI are affecting the overall output of the DSI on a per pixel basis.
+The second issue was giving the DSI the ability to show how the individual components of the DSI are affecting the overall output of the DSI on a per pixel basis.
 For example, if the DSI over a specific region of interest output a value of 0.25 (severe drought), how much of that is being driven by the precipitation component and how much of a role does the vegetation index play role?
-This could be useful for end-users as it may indicate areas where even if precipitation has been lacking, the resilience of specific vegetation types may be such that they are not prone to drought conditions as much as other vegetation types and thus emergency resources can be allocated in a more informed manner.
+This could be useful for end-users as it may indicate areas where, even if precipitation has been lacking, the resilience of specific vegetation types may be such that they are not prone to drought conditions as much as other vegetation types and thus emergency resources can be allocated in a more informed manner.
 To tackle this problem, we created a series of ternary diagrams such as that presented in figure 1.
+Using these diagrams, the end user would be able to select a region of interest on the DSI map and a ternary diagram would show the main driver of the drought severity for the given area as well as show the other components role in the drought.

 Figure 1.
 General ternary diagram showing the different components of the DSI.
-Using this diagram, the end user would be able to select a region of interest on the DSI map and a ternary diagram would show the main driver of the drought severity for the given area as well as show the other components role in the drought.

 Creating the ternary diagrams is accomplished by individually extracting each component in the DSI and placing its value on the diagram.
 Since the DSI is normalized between 1 and 0 it gives an accurate representation of how the components are driving the overall value of the DSI.
-Following this creation of the diagrams we investigated the outcomes of the diagrams and how they can be interpreted by the end-users.
+Following the creation of the diagrams we investigated the outcomes of the diagrams and how they can be interpreted by the end-users.
 Specifically, with respect to how the roles of NDWI and precipitation play into the overall outcome of the DSI during times of drought.

 IV.
 Results & Discussion